computerguy2030/pytorch-rocm-amd/MY_FORK.md

 <br>
 <h3>Instructions: </h3>
+**These instructions/scripts were tested with fresh installs of Ubuntu 18 and 20 so if it does'nt work its proboably your configuration's fault.**

 * Scripts:
 	included in repository: one concise and one verbose output (Note must uncomment lines for Ubuntu 20 accordingly)